-Data Center Compliance
+DRFortress Delivers Best-in-Class Data Center Compliance

-SOC 1 (SSAE 18) Type 2, SOC 2 Type 2, ISAE 3402, and PCI Annual Examinations
+SOC 1 (SSAE 18) Type 2, SOC 2 Type 2, ISAE 3402, PCI and ISO Annual Examinations

-DRFortress is committed to providing the highest level of compliance and security and voluntarily undergoes vigorous annual examinations to provide this assurance to our clients such as SOC 1 Type 2 (SSAE 18 -fka6/SAS 70), SOC 2 Type 2, ISAE 3402, and PCI.
-DRFortress is committed to maintaining requirements for these exams.
-DRFortress offers SOC report documentation to its clients upon request.
+We voluntarily undergo vigorous annual examinations to provide this assurance to our clients such as SOC 1 Type 2 (SSAE 18 -fka6/SAS 70), SOC 2 Type 2, ISAE 3402, PCI and ISO.
+DRFortress is committed to maintaining data center compliance requirements for these exams.
+DRFortress offers SOC report documentation to its clients upon request as part of its data center compliance protocol.
 The Statement on Standards for Attestation Engagements (SSAE) No. 18 was finalized by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA) and became effective on May 1, 2017.

-SOC 1 & SOC 2 examinations (specifically the SSAE 18), effectively replaces the SSAE 16/SAS 70 as the authoritative guidance for reporting on service organizations.
+Standards for Attestation Engagements (SSAE) No. 18 was finalized by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA) and became effective on May 1, 2017.
+SOC 1 & SOC 2 examinations (specifically the SSAE 18), effectively replace the SSAE 16/SAS 70 as the authoritative guidance for reporting on service organizations.

-The primary purpose of an SSAE 18 report is to provide clients and their financial statement auditors with an understanding of the services being provided and a CPA firm’s opinion as to whether the description is fairly presented, the controls are suitably designed, and in the case of a “Type 2” report, the 3rd party auditors test to determine whether the stated controls were actually operating effectively over a significant period of time.
+The primary purpose of an SSAE 18 report is to provide clients and their financial statement auditors with an understanding of the services being provided and a CPA firm’s opinion as to whether the description is fairly presented, the effectiveness of controls, and if controls are suitably designed.
+In the case of a “Type 2” report, the 3rd party auditors test to determine whether the stated controls were operating effectively over a significant period of time.